 Bob Veres Media Reviews are designed to save you hours of reading time each month.
 Read Bob's write-ups of articles in October's Financial Planning magazine, including those rated with high relevance like "When 80 Becomes the New 60" by Kimberly Foss and "The Right Way to Split an IRA" by Ed Slott.
 Access other editions of media reviews, Inside Information and e-columns.

 Personal Financial Planning Section

-is the premier provider of information, tools, advocacy and guidance for CPAs who specialize in providing
+is the premier provider of information, tools, advocacy and guidance for advisors who specialize in providing

 estate, tax, retirement, risk management and/or investment planning advice to individuals, families and